anika095/Python/README.md

 The project provides visualizations like correlation heatmaps and ROC curves.
 Predictions are made for test samples, and the model’s performance metrics offer insights into its effectiveness.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+This README covers the project's objectives, usage instructions, evaluation methods, and expected outcomes.
+You can further personalize it as needed!